Clinton1029/customer_behavior_analysis/README.md

 # 📊 Customer Behavior Analysis

 ## 🌟 Overview
 This project analyzes customer shopping behaviors using a dataset containing demographic, transaction, and behavioral data.
-The goal is to gain insights into customer spending habits, preferences, and trends.
+The goal is to gain insights into customer spending habits, preferences, and trends

 ## 🛠 Tools & Technologies Used
 - 🐍 **Python** (Data Processing & Analysis)